Emergency radio communication volunteers

 Licensed amateur radio operators volunteer throughout the province to assist with communications between individuals, and emergency operation centres when communications are down.
 Volunteers also assist in searches for people who may be lost or injured.

 How to join?

-The Provincial Emergency Radio Communications Service (PERCS), links Emergency Management BC with hundreds of volunteer amateur radio operators who are available to assist with communications in the event of an emergency.
+The Provincial Emergency Radio Communications Service (PERCS), links the Provincial Emergency Operations Centres (PREOC) with hundreds of volunteer amateur radio operators who are available to assist with communications in the event of an emergency.